JohnEvans512/UBSPMapTools/README.md

 For usage instructions see UBSPMaual.txt

 The tools are completely free and fully functional, but it could still use some work and propper documentation.
-Also, I have 12 years old PC, and have problem running latest Unity versions, I need 300-500 bucks to get a new one.
 So if you find this thing useful, and have a few dollars to spare, please do, it will be extremely helpful.

 PayPal: evansj5125@gmail.com